arya5555/Workspace/README.md

 is very useful.
 It is also of interest to me because I will get to learn how to have my application interact with other applications, such as by opening links and app shortcuts.

-## Functionality
+### Functionality

 **Base features that will be included in each space:**
 - Pin relevant website links, with button to quickly open all in new browser window
 - Pin relevant directories, with buttons to open pinned files or visit directories in file explorer
 - Pin shortcuts to relevant applications
-- Option to minimize or close all non-relevant apps and sites
 - To-do list
 - Start timer when you begin working, which plays a sound once finished
   - Once time is up, user can choose to add time, stop working, or time a short break

 **Additional features that could be added as time allows:**
+- To-do list can have due-dates and priority
+- Option to minimize or close all non-relevant apps and sites
 - A notification will appear if an unpinned application is opened or if blacklisted sites are visited in order to deter distraction
-- To-do list can have due-dates and priority
 - Account to back up data online
 - Collaborative group spaces
   - Spaces are accessible by invited group members